I couldn’t tell you the history of the elves or the Alfa, to use our true name.

 The number of elves had diminished, not from being just the occasional face in a crowd, or even to one in each city.

 I realized that there was only me, Telafarium Mannagle.

 "I am the last elf."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, John WinterWrite a Review